flangknecht/opentelemetry-webclient-k8s/README.md

 In this setup service 1 makes an HTTP request to service 2 using Spring's WebClient.

 So far, I could only reproduce this issue when the applications were deployed to kubernetes.
-I've tried it on 3 different kubernetes instances.
+I've tried it on 3 different kubernetes distributions as well as in a docker-compose setup.

 - k3s:
   - kernel: `Linux debtest 5.4.0-65-generic #73-Ubuntu SMP Mon Jan 18 17:25:17 UTC 2021 x86_64 GNU/Linux`
   - k8s server version: `v1.20.0+k3s2 (Server Version: version.Info{Major:"1", Minor:"20", GitVersion:"v1.20.2", GitCommit:"faecb196815e248d3ecfb03c680a4507229c2a56", GitTreeState:"clean", BuildDate:"2021-01-13T13:20:00Z", GoVersion:"go1.15.5", Compiler:"gc", Platform:"linux/amd64"})`